-When the system is booted in the default configuration as previously described, "discs" B to E are mapped to the first 4 x 8MB partitions on the SD card, addressed as disc types 18, 19, 1A and 1B.
+When the system is booted in the default configuration as previously described, "discs" B to E are mapped to the first 4 x 8MB disc images on the SD card, addressed as disc types 18, 19, 1A and 1B.

-Note: whilst a single 8MB partition is almost certainly large enough to store all of the data and programs that you may need, there is a limit of 512 directory entries for each partition - you are likely to run out of available directory entries long before the partition is actually full.
+Note: whilst a single 8MB disc image is almost certainly large enough to store all of the data and programs that you may need, there is a limit of 512 directory entries for each disc image - you are likely to run out of available directory entries long before the disc image is actually full.
 (Since CP/M 2.2 does not support directories, anything approaching this limit is likely to be unmanageable anyway.)

-By default, MTX-MFX is supplied with software loaded to some or all of the first 4 partitions, the remaining partitions are blank.
+By default, MTX-MFX is supplied with software loaded to some or all of the first 4 disc images, the remaining disc images are blank.
 These can provide additional storage for user files, but are also a convenient location to store backups of the distribution files.

 To do this, simply follow the instructions listed below.
 They will be explained later in the manual.
-For example, with the system booted from the first partition, you want to back up the system "disc" to the first unused partition, 1C, temporarily mapping the partition to the E "disc"
+For example, with the system booted from the first disc image, you want to back up the system "disc" to the first unused disc image, 1C, temporarily mapping the disc image to the E "disc"

 - 1 Type 'RECONFIG E: 1C'

 - 2 Type 'REFORMAT E:'

-- Press the return key in response to the message Ready to format the disc in drive E:?
+- Press the return key in response to the message

+Ready to format the disc in drive E:?

 Type 'CR' to go ahead or "c" to abort

 - 4 Type 'SYSCOPY E:'

 - 5 Type 'PIP E:= \ .\'

-When the computer has finished copying all the files to the new disc, you can type 'DIR' to list the files on the boot partition (A:) and 'DIR E:' to list the files on the newly created partition and you should find that the listings are the same.
+When the computer has finished copying all the files to the new disc, you can type 'DIR' to list the files on the boot disc image (A:) and 'DIR E:' to list the files on the newly created disc image and you should find that the listings are the same.

-At this point, you may either leave the new partition mapped to drive E, or revert to the original mapping by typing 'RECONFIG E: 1B'
+At this point, you may either leave the new disc image mapped to drive E, or revert to the original mapping by typing 'RECONFIG E: 1B'